AvshiSha/Analysis_of-_unrecognized_User_Requests_Avshi/README.md

-# Analysis_of_unrecognized_User_Requests
+# Clustering_Unrecognized_User_Requests

-This project clusters user requests based on semantic similarity using **sentence embeddings** and **cosine similarity metrics**.
-It further identifies key representatives for each cluster and assigns intuitive names based on common phrases.
+This project groups similar user requests together to quickly reveal common themes.
+It uses simple natural language processing (NLP) techniques to compare sentences and cluster those with similar meanings, even if you’re not an NLP expert.

 ## Features
-- **Reads requests from a CSV file** and preprocesses them.
+- Reads user requests from a CSV file.
-- **Generates embeddings** using the `all-MiniLM-L6-v2` SentenceTransformer model.
+- Converts each request into a numerical format using a pre-trained model.
-- **Performs clustering** using cosine similarity with dynamic thresholding.
+- Group similar requests based on their meaning.
-- **Selects key representatives** within each cluster using a centroid-based greedy approach.
+- Selects a few representative requests from each group.
-- **Assigns cluster names** based on frequently occurring phrases.
+- Assigns an intuitive name to each cluster based on common phrases.
-- **Saves the results** in a structured JSON format.
+- Saves the results in a JSON file.
-- **Evaluates the clustering results** against a provided reference solution.
+- Optionally compares the results with a reference solution.

 ## Installation
-### Prerequisites
+### Requirements
-Ensure you have Python installed along with the following dependencies:
+Make sure you have Python installed.
+Then, install the necessary packages:
 ```bash
 pip install numpy sentence-transformers scikit-learn nltk
 ```